 When we are not on Vis, we are based in Berlin.
 Our gallery is Super Dakota based in Brussels 💌.
 They have supported our work for many, many years with enthusiastic energy 🪛 and inspiring encouragement.
 Actually, there are a number of friends, collaborators and accomplices that have shared our journey. panke.gallery Berlin, Drugo More Rijeka, Aksioma Ljubljana, Annka Kultys London.

-Recently we curated a show called Unreal Data at Drugo More in Rijeka.
+In 2023, we curated a show called Unreal Data at Drugo More in Rijeka.
 The show is based on research from the ongoing research project Latent Spaces.
 Performing Ambiguous Data 🧱.
 Curating has become a format in which we publish findings from artistic research.
 And a great way for us to think through new topics and fields of research that we periodically delve into.
 We first did this in 2014 when we co-curated the show The Darknet — From Memes to Onionland.
 And Exploration at Kunst Halle St. Gallen.

-Our favourite event of 2023 was 🍰 4x4, a punk inspired performance project we co-curated together with panke.gallery and panke.club to dispel the Berlin winter blues and foster new collaborations.
+Our favourite musical event of 2023 was 🍰 4x4, a punk inspired performance project we co-curated together with panke.gallery and panke.club to dispel the Berlin winter blues and foster new collaborations.
 40 artists were randomly divided 🎲 into 10 new bands which then performed one club night.
 The performances were 💯!

 We teach.
 For two semesters we had the honour of guest-professoring Birgit Brenner’s class 📝 at the State Academy of Arts in Stuttgart.
 The teaching coincided with lockdowns for Covid-19, so together with the amazing students 💐, we exhibited the end-of-year exhibition in the summer of 2020 on eBay Kleinanzeigen, the largest plattform for classified ads in Germany.
 When we left, the students gave us the most amazing gift: a meme book (more here and here).